dreamfactorysoftware/platform-wiki/Platform-Documentation/Installation/Configuring-nginx.md

-Your DSP can alternatively be configured to use [nginx](http://nginx.org)instead of the default Apache setup.
+Your DSP can alternatively be configured to use [nginx](http://nginx.org) instead of the default Apache setup.
 It's not difficult but requires administrative privileges to your box and some additional setup.

 # Prerequisites and Assumptions
 This guide assumes you're running the latest DreamFactory Services Platform&trades; and on an Ubuntu installation.
 Other standard distributions may need tweaking to locations.
 But the configuration options are the same.
 It is also assumed (and required) that you have *sudo* access to your DSP's server.